Free Shipping on orders over $69

 What is the best food to give a dog with allergies?

-- Single protein sources: To reduce the likelihood of triggering an allergic reaction, opt for a single protein.
+• Single protein sources: Opt for foods that contain a single protein source to reduce the likelihood of triggering an allergic reaction.

-- No common allergens: Avoid foods containing dairy, wheat, soy, or artificial additives.
+• No common allergens: Pick formulas free of common allergens like dairy, wheat, soy, or artificial additives.

-- Easily digestible ingredients: Fiber-rich options that contain ingredients like pumpkin and brown rice help support digestive health and improve stool quality.
+• Easily digestible ingredients: Choose fiber-rich options that contain ingredients like pumpkin and rice to support digestive health and improve stool quality.

 What food helps dogs with itchy skin?